 Finally, you can take that true step into e-commerce by starting to sell through one of the well-known platforms.
 Just like Unilever Foodsolutions is doing in the UK on Amazon, for example (see image).

-Selling through one of the newer Dutch platforms is, of course, also an option.
-For example, Coca-cola does that on Foodl and a lot of fresh food specialists work with VersTrade (see image).
+Selling through one of the newer platforms is, of course, also an option.
+For example, Coca-cola does that on Foodl and a lot of fresh food specialists work with Amazon (see image).

 One thorny issue that remains for many manufacturers is invoicing and (especially) logistics.
-This can be resolved by using, for example, Truffelz, PostNL, Fresh & Fine, Leen Menken or one of many other options.
-Fortunately, the possibilities are now rapidly expanding.
+This can be resolved by using specialized companies.
+Fortunately, the possibilities are rapidly expanding.

 We are digital experts and that may be the reason why we are so keen on e-commerce.
 However, we also fully understand that e-commerce is a business in itself.
 Wholesalers are getting better at it.
 In a previous article, we described 4 reasons why wholesalers are such important partners for manufacturers.